giantswarm/docs/src/content/getting-started/secure-your-app/_index.md

 Before start, you need a running workload cluster.
 If you don't have one, please first [create a workload cluster]({{< relref "/getting-started/provision-your-first-workload-cluster" >}}).

 As a next step, you need to deploy an application, here the `hello-world` application, to the workload cluster.
-For explanation on how to deploy the application please read the [previous step]({{< relref "/getting-started/install-an-application" >}}).
+Please follow the tutorial [Installing an application]({{< relref "/getting-started/install-an-application" >}}) for that.

 ## Step 1: Understand the security baseline

-By default the clusters come with a `restricted` set of policies.
-You can read more about which policies are part of the `restricted` set in the [our documentation]({{< relref "/vintage/advanced/security/security-policy-enforcement/#default-policies" >}}).
-The `restricted` set of policies are applied to all the namespaces in the cluster.
+By default the clusters come with a `restricted` set of policies that apply to all the namespaces in the cluster.
+You can read more about which policies are part of the `restricted` set in [Default policies]({{< relref "/vintage/advanced/security/security-policy-enforcement/#default-policies" >}}).

 As brief summary, the `restricted` set of policies includes: